 Myth #6: Home Prices Are Too Expensive

 However, retirees can find plenty of affordable homes away from those more expensive urban areas.
-Take a look at SoCal’s Inland Empire, where there are some beautiful 55+ communities selling homes from the low $100s, and NorCal’s Sacramento Area, which boasts 55+ communities selling homes from the low $200s.
+Take a look at SoCal’s Inland Empire, where there are some beautiful 55+ communities selling homes starting in the low $200s, and NorCal’s Sacramento Area, which boasts 55+ communities selling homes from the low $300s.

-Other affordable areas in California to consider are in Northern California’s Redding area, which is popular among retirees, as well as Southern California’s Indio/Palm Desert area, known for its warm weather and resort lifestyle.
-These affordable areas offer homes starting at just $100k—an affordable price tag in any state.
+Other affordable areas in California to consider include Redding, which is popular among retirees, as well as Indio and Palm Desert, known for their warm weather and resort lifestyle.
+These affordable areas offer homes starting in the $300s—a resonable price tag in any state.